serenatoon/RFC913-SFTP/readme.md

 `V` specifies the verbose directory listing.
 This displays filename, last modified date and time, filesize, and file owner.

 Example of `LIST F`:
+- Navigate to `/res/server` and observe the files in the directory.
 ```
 $ LIST F
 +E:\Documents\cs725_a1\res\server\
 client.txt
 retr_test.txt
 ```
+The output should match the files shown.

 Example of `LIST V`:
 ```